JoinCODED/Demo-Flutter-Functions-State/README.md

 ### Part 1 Dart-functions:
 1. Create a dart file and create a main function
-2. Print 'hello Zainab', 'Hello Ahmad'
+2. Print 'hello World'
 3. Create another function that prints 'hello world'
 4. Call the function
-5. Modify the function so it takes an arguments and prints it
+5. Modify the function so it takes an arguments and prints it `Terms: parameters internal and arguments external`
+6. Positional arguments => full name example, if wrong position WRONG NAME!
+7. We need to label arguments so => NAMED AGRUMENTS!!!
+WITH REQUIRED
-6. Named argument: wrap arguments in a set of curly braces
+8. Named argument: wrap arguments in a set of curly braces
-7. Add deafult value
+9. Add deafult value
-8. Remove default values and add requried
+10. Remove default values and add requried
+11. Return is the last command in the function
-9. Explain return values
+12. Explain return values

 ### Part 2: BMI calculator